haihala/Bevy-integration-testing-toolkit/README.md

 For examples, see:

-- `crates/demo_game/bin/integration_test.rs` for how to use the input recording and playback.
+- `crates/star_demo/bin/star_test.rs` for how to use the input recording and playback.
 - `.github/workflows/commit-validation.yml` for how to run the integration tests in a github action.
-    - Including how to make the screenshots visible in the github action logs.
+    - Including how to make the artefacts visible in the github action logs.

 Warnings: